-The Sempowski lab is primarily focused on developing strategies to enhance T cell reconstitution in order to offset thymic immune depletion due to immunodeficiency associated with aging, stress, or illness.
+The laboratory of Gregory Sempowski, PhD studies immune senescence associated with aging.
+Immune senescence is the gradual deterioration of the immune system due to natural age.
+The Sempowski lab is primarily focused on developing strategies to enhance T cell reconstitution to offset thymic immune depletion due to immunodeficiency associated with aging, stress, or illness.
 The thymus plays an important role in maintaining the peripheral T cell pool in children and adults.
 As the thymus gets smaller with age, it produces significantly lower amounts of T cells resulting in an overall reduced immune response in older individuals.
 Currently, there are no treatments available to protect against aging, stress or illness-related thymic atrophy or accelerate recovery, thus leaving the immune system compromised.